 - The gut and thyroid cross-talk with each other through the gut-thyroid axis

-The mechanisms responsible for thyroid destruction due to a leaky gut barrier may also account for the connection between the two autoimmune conditions.
+Because of this strong thyroid-gut connection, the mechanisms responsible for thyroid destruction due to a leaky gut barrier may also account for the connection between the two autoimmune conditions.

 A healthy gut and its beneficial microbiota provide immense benefits to a person with an autoimmune condition.
 The ones relevant for thyroid autoimmunity include:

 - Forming a gut barrier that is strong enough to keep harmful bacteria and dietary invaders at bay

 - Contributing-to-and-fine-tuning the immune system residing in the gut

 - Supplying products like butyrate by fermenting dietary fibers in the intestine, which, in turn, can block the cytokines (cell-signaling substances of the immune system) that promote inflammation

 Bonus tip: Try healing your leaky gut and thyroid with probiotic supplements prior to going on a probiotic-rich diet (aka diet rich in fermented foods).
 This is because naturally fermented foods contain a multitude of bacterial strains as well as non-digestible fiber (aka prebiotics).

 To add a scientific terminology, they act somewhat similar to synbiotics (products that are infused with both pro and prebiotics).
 So, it makes sense to restore the balance of the gut bacteria with supplements first and then fuel the growth of these healthy gut bacteria with the fermented foods.

 Do Probiotics also restore the Thyroid Hormone Levels in your Blood?